guebe/aoc2024/day17/README.md

 Now comes the hard part.
 Undoing the algorithm to find all possible input register values to produce the given program output.
-Using manual analyzation of the program code I reversed the code.
-The reversed algorithm probes the possible output of the A register (there are more possibilities going in the other direction) - this was also the reason it was hard.
+Using manual analyzation of the program code I inversed the code.
+The inverse algorithm probes the possible output of the A register (there are more possibilities going in the other direction) - this was also the reason it was hard.